Why Soviets hated PKM tripod?

 The first problem is associated with the main advantage of the PKM tripod - the weight.
 While being very handy to carry around, it simply does not provide much stability because of its lightness.
 While there was some increase in MOA when shot on the range, the combat situations were, of course, different.
 But we will get to them later.

-Second problem was the construction of the tripod itself.
-It did no allow full circular rotation of the machinegun, when installed for land usage.
-The narrow adjustments were simply not enough to make much sense of the tripod - soldier would have to move the whole setup if he would need to shoot further at the right.
+The second problem was the construction of the tripod itself.
+It did not allow full circular rotation of the machine gun when installed for land usage.
+The narrow adjustments were simply not enough to make much sense of the tripod - a soldier would have to move the whole setup if he would need to shoot further to the right.
 And while it was not hard to do due to the lightness of the setup, it was just not making sense.
 The bipod was providing similar stability.

 Another problem is that it takes place.
 In theory, the tripod would make the best use when in an entrenched position, like a pillbox.
 And these are usually really tiny, at least if built correctly.
 The PKM on a tripod takes way more accommodation place and is just too massive to operate in close quarters.